 Run package - Install package on PC

 The provisioning package on your USB drive is named SetupSchoolPCs_<devicename>(Expires <expiration date>.ppkg.
 A provisioning package applies settings to Windows 10 without reimaging the device.

 When used in context of the Set up School PCs app, the word package refers to your provisioning package.
 The word provisioning refers to the act of installing the package on the student PC.
 This section describes how to apply the settings to a PC in your school.

 The PC must have a new or reset Windows 10 image and must not already have been through first-run setup (also referred to as OOBE).
 For instructions about how to reset a computer's image, see Prepare existing PC account for new setup.

 Start with the student PC turned off or with the PC on the first-run setup screen.
 In Windows 10 version 1803, the first-run setup screen reads, Let's start with region.
 Is this right?

 If the PC has gone past the account setup screen, reset the PC to start over.
 To reset the PC, go to Settings > Update & security > Recovery > Reset this PC.

 Insert the USB drive.
-Windows will recognize the drive and automatically install the provisioning package.
+Windows automatically recognizes and installs the package.